London for Dogs - Mudchute Park & Farm

 Best for: Locally-produced farm produce.
 Yum.

-Islington’s small community-run farm is battling against large government cuts but is determined to keep afloat.
+Islington’s small, 2.5-acre community-run farm is battling against large government cuts but is determined to keep afloat.
 Hidden behind Holloway Road, Freightliners is a vibrant hub of wildlife with a wide range of animals.
-Strawbale Café, a great vegetarian café with tasty daily specials is a must-try, housed in a volunteer-built eco-building.
+Strawbale Café, a great vegetarian café with tasty daily specials, is a must-try, housed in a volunteer-built eco-building.

 There is also a small petting zoo, bee hives, vegetable gardens and even animal boarding for local pets.
-Make sure to stop by the shop to pick up some homegrown honey, eggs or veg too.
+Make sure to pay a visit to the shop to pick up some homegrown honey, eggs or veg, too.

 Anything else I should know?
-Their super sustainable vegetable gardens supply the Strawbale Café, these guys are all about minimal waste.
+These guys are all about minimal waste – their super sustainable vegetable gardens supply the Strawbale Café.

 Price: Free